 Each of the operators must pay up to MOP47m (£4.7m/€5.5m/$5.8m) to Macau’s government upon signing the extension agreement.

-Following the passing of an amended version of Macau’s Gambling Act, the region’s Legislative Assembly has scrapped subconsessions.
-Instead, the number of concessions have doubled to six, meaning that the amount of licensed operators will remain the same.
+Following the passing of an amended version of Macau’s Gambling Act, the region’s legislative assembly has scrapped subconsessions.
+Instead, the number of concessions have doubled to six, meaning that the number of licensed operators will remain the same.

 In practice, the difference between concessionaires and subconcessionaires is limited.